nikbearbrown/INFO_7375/README.md

 Advanced Topics (These topics will not be presented as part of a structured lecture but advanced students are encouraged to present the literature in the student presentations related to their research topic).
 I  will be looking for experts in these areas of research.
 The presentations by experts won’t necessarily follow any particular order but be scheduled according to the external researchers schedules.

 *Part V  Causal Inference*
-The fifth part causal inference, in the conext of builing automated pipeline for understanding causation.
+The fifth part is causal inference, in the conext of builing automated pipeline for understanding causation.
 Causal inference is the process of drawing a conclusion about a causal connection based on the conditions of the occurrence of an effect.
 The main difference between causal inference and inference of association is that the former analyzes the response of the effect variable when the cause is changed.
 In this part we discuss causal methods as compared to traditional statistical methods.

 *Part VI  Counterfactual Models*
 The sixth part discusses building automated pipelines that build counterfactual simulations and use causal methods to ask “what if” questions.
 Technqiues include causal inference, agent-based modeling and reinforcement learning.